-At the end of Part 2, the applicant has to determine whether there is a need to submit the application for ethics review.
-If YES/Unsure has been ticked for any statement in Part 2, the application needs to go for ethics review and Part 3 filled in.
+At the end of Part 2, the applicant has to determine whether there is a need to submit the application for ethics review or for records.
+If YES/Unsure has been ticked for any statement in Part 2, the application needs to go for ethics review by selecting Yes/Unsure as answer to question 22.